AlfanDutaPamungkas/Flask-Blog-Website/README.md

 # Intro

-This repository is a blog website bult with flask and bootstrap
+This repository is a blog website built with flask and bootstrap

 ## Features
 - User authentication: Users can register and log in to the application.